nurakawa/stat159-fall2016-hw03/data/README.md

 __eda-output.txt__
-source:
+source:  eda-script.R
 authors: Nura Kawa
-description:
+description: this is text output of our eda, which includes summary statistics of our data and a correlation matrix.

 __correlation_matrix.RData__
-source:
+source: eda-script.R
 authors: Nura Kawa
-description:
+description:  this is a binary form of our correlation matrix.

 __regression.RData__
-source:
+source:  regression-script.R
 authors: Nura Kawa
-description:
+description:  This contains a regression object and the summary of that regression object.